jrltt/facto-store/README.md

 - Browse and purchase products, and customize product parts
 - User-friendly interface with React components (prebuild components by shadcn/ui)
 - Integration with PostgreSQL via Drizzle ORM

+## Assumptions

+- Anonymous users (users who have not logged in) will primarily interact with the application by browsing available products and configuring them based on predefined options
+- Customization logic: The system assumes that product customization will be based on a modular structure where parts are independent entities that can be combined in various ways.
+The customization logic must handle dependencies between parts to prevent invalid configurations.

+## Future Improvements

+- Add test for the different use cases from unit to E2E, to ensure the quality and expect behavior of the system
+- Improve Typescript types in general, and clean up `any` types
+- Split UI components better and improve reuse them between public and private pages
+- Add authentication, to allow a better tracking of the "save for later orders" from the users

 ## Installation